-Gene pair Appearance $\bullet \bullet$ Normal The normal allele can produce enough for the $\bullet \oplus$ Normal whole snake by itself.
-Anything carrying ev $\bullet \circ$ Normal one copy looks normal. $\oplus \oplus$ Reduced bla Reduced black pigment (hypo) θO Very reduce Very reduced black pigment (extreme hypo) 00 No black pig gment (albino)
+Gene pair Appearance

+Normal The normal allele can produce enough for the

+lacktriangle Normal whole snake by itself.
+Anything carrying even

+Normal one copy looks normal.

+$\oplus \oplus$ Reduced black pigment (hypo)

+\oplus O Very reduce Very reduced black pigment (extreme hypo)

+00 No black pig gment (albino)

-Notice that \bullet is dominant to \bigoplus and \bigcirc .
+Notice that \bullet is dominant to \oplus and \bigcirc .
 This is true because when \bullet is present, the other two genes have no effect, the snake is normal.
 These are dominant/recessive relationships.

-Also notice that \oplus is codominant with \bigcirc because $\oplus \bigcirc$ takes on a third appearance, between that of $\bigcirc \bigcirc$ and $\oplus \oplus$.
+Also notice that \oplus is codominant with \bigcirc because \oplus \bigcirc takes on a third appearance, between that of $\bigcirc\bigcirc$ and \oplus \oplus .